Domestic Work is An Obstacle for Women When Discussing Matrimonial Property

 ‘Meal preparation, cleaning, washing clothes, water and fuel collection and direct care of persons…carried out in homes and communities’- (United Nations General Assembly: 2013)

 Most importantly, the main characteristic of domestic work is that it is unpaid.
 Domestic work often leaves women with a strain of responsibilities.
 It is true that due to the driving power of the feminist movement, in many countries, women have begun their economic journey into work.
 However, this has not necessarily led to attitudes around domestic work changing and domestic work continues to predominantly be assigned to women.
-This has led to the term dual burden, referring to the idea that women not only have to now work and earn money, but are also still responsible for domestic work.
+This has led to the term dual burden, referring to the idea that women not only have to now work and earn money but are also still responsible for domestic work.
 A dual burden can lead to many consequences including a detrimental effect on women’s mental health and extra strain on the family as a whole, often leading to a breakdown of the family unit or even sometimes domestic abuse.

-Globally, unpaid domestic work goes unnoticed, undervalued and unrecognised.
-The Global Gender Gap report of 2020 summarises and examines different countries and the progress to gender equality.
+Globally, unpaid domestic work goes unnoticed, undervalued, and unrecognized.
+The Global Gender Gap report of 2020 summarises and examines different countries and the progress toward gender equality.
 The report focuses on four different areas where women are unequal to men: economic participation and opportunity, educational attainment, health and survival, and lastly, political empowerment.
 The report shows Iceland ranking first and best, while Yemen falls to the bottom of the list.
 This report is critical as it is important to see where countries are failing to provide equality for both men and women.
 In countries such as India, domestic work is closely tied with the woman.
 A recent report from OECD on time use, suggests that women in India spend 300 minutes more time on housework than men.
-This consequently means while men have the opportunity and time to further their careers, Domestic work is an obstacle of women to flourish and grow in both professional and personal life.
+This consequently means while men have the opportunity and time to further their careers, Domestic work is an obstacle for women to flourish and grow in both their professional and personal life.

 So, What Burden of Domestic work Got to Do With Matrimonial Property?

-Matrimonial property is the property or assets that are acquired during or before a marriage.
+Matrimonial property is the property or assets that are acquired during or before marriage.
 This can be by either spouse or both.
-An example of matrimonial property can include the home in which the couple lived in during the marriage.
+An example of matrimonial property can include the home in which the couple lived during the marriage.

 What is most important about this list, is that it includes the contribution the spouse has made to the family’s welfare.
 This is linked to domestic work.
 This leads to the problem of how legal systems all around the world will divide matrimonial property between the couple.
 If a woman is not in paid work, but heavily contributes to domestic work in the family home, she has still contributed to the family’s welfare indicating how domestic work could be an obstacle for many women.
-Unfortunately there is no way to ‘measure’ how much domestic work someone has contributed and then put that into material?
+Unfortunately, there is no way to ‘measure’ how much domestic work someone has contributed and then put that into the material.

 This problem is not as significant in a country like the UK, where the percentage of women employed is higher than other countries.
 In the UK, 72.5% of women are in the labor force.
 This figure is above the global average, which in 2019 stood at less than half of women participating in the workforce, (47.7%).
 It is therefore less of a problem in an area such as the UK, as more women can show evidence of contribution to the family in monetary value.
 In a country where employment for women is lower and more women are performing domestic work throughout the day, evidence cannot be produced to demonstrate the unpaid work in the house and community.